 While not as fertile as the 1950s, the ‘60s still produced some classical furniture designs timeless enough to remain in production until this day, including the Castiglione Brother’s Toio, Taccia and Arco lamps (1962), Eero Aarnio’s Ball Chair (1965,) and Pierre Paulin’s Ribbon Chair (1966.)

 In cinema, it is hard to top the futuristic allure expressed in the lairs of James Bond’s many villains created by set designer Ken Adam, Piero Poletto’s sets in The 10th Victim or Flavio Mogherini’s hideaway of Diabolik.

 Even people were stylish.
 The 1960s was the last decade people put an effort, no matter the occasion, into appearing polished and dignified.

-Auto Universum is published by financier, cookbook author, raconteur and sixtiesologist James Kraus.
+Auto Universum is published by financier, cookbook author, raconteur, sixtiesologist and Jet Age Media founder James Kraus.